Task Force 59 Launches New Unmanned Task Group 59.1

-240103-A-US124-1014 MANAMA, Bahrain (Jan.
-3, 2024) Capt.
-Colin Corridan, commander of U.S. Naval Forces Central Command’s Task Force 59, and Lt.
-Luis Echeverria, commander of Task Group 59.1, salute during a commissioning ceremony for Task Group 59.1 in Manama, Bahrain, Jan.
-3. The new task group focuses on the operational deployment of unmanned systems teamed with manned operators to bolster maritime security across the Middle East region.
-(U.S. Army photo by Sgt.
-Marita Schwab)
+MANAMA, Bahrain – U.S. Naval Forces Central Command’s Task Force 59 commissioned a new task group focused on unmanned operations during a ceremony here, Jan.
+3.

+The task group, known as Task Group 59.1, focuses on the operational deployment of unmanned systems teamed with manned operators to bolster maritime security across the Middle East region.

+“We are bringing budding, relevant technology to warfighters and doing it fast,” said Capt.
+Colin Corridan, Task Force 59 commodore.
+“Breaking the molds of the legacy acquisition model requires a level of connective tissue between industry partners and the end user operators, and 59.1 answers that bell.
+Our Sailors will be there to ensure seamless integration of new tech introduced to operators while in theater.”

+Lt.
+Luis Echeverria, a surface warfare officer with over 60,000 unmanned operating hours at sea across 34 operations and exercises with Task Force 59, assumed command of the task group, dubbed “The Pioneers”.
+This opportunity for a junior officer such as Echeverria to assume command is a first for the unmanned task force and highlights the growing need for a cadre of experts at more junior levels to be in positions of leadership.

 |Date Taken: